Q

 Orthographic Variants:

-a personal name (Quetzal-Feather Serpent); a deity or divine force; also a high priest (see below)
+a type of snake; also, a personal name (Quetzal-Feather Serpent); a deity or divine force; a high priest (see below)

 Orthographic Variants: